ue4plugins/VlcMedia/README.md

 ## About

 This plug-in is still under development and likely has a lot of remaining issues to be fixed.
 Use in production is not yet recommended.
+Make sure to pull the *Tag* that matches your Unreal Engine version.
+If you sync to *Master* the code may not compile, because it may depend on Engine changes that are not yet available in the UE4 Master branch.

 ## Supported Platforms